-In order to test the SOCKS5 support in the Wiresock VPN Client, we also required a SOCKS5 server with UDP ASSOCIATE support for the testing.
-I believe most readers are quite capable of configuring such a server on their own, so I think not to inflate the size of the post by giving a detailed design here.
-For the rest, I can address the memo that I created for myself while installing Dante from Inferno Nettverk A/S on Ubuntu 20.04 in Oracle Cloud for those who are interested.
+In order to test the SOCKS5 support in the Wiresock VPN Client, we also required a SOCKS5 server with support for UDP ASSOCIATE.
+I assume that most readers are capable of setting up such a server on their own, so I don’t want to unnecessarily extend the length of this post by providing a detailed guide.
+However, I can share my notes on installing Dante from Inferno Nettverk A/S on Ubuntu 20.04 in Oracle Cloud for those who are interested.

-We have tested SOCKS5 tunneling for Handshake Initiate/Response packets only and also for all WireGuard tunnel packets of.
-Both options did an impressive job with blocking, so we settled on the first one, as it is more beneficial concerning performance and resources.
-Of the unexpected side effects, sending Handshake Initiate through a SOCKS5 proxy “fixed” the ability to build a nested WireGuard tunnel using the official WireGuard for Windows (as an external tunnel) and the Wiresock VPN Client (as an internal one), which was “broken” sometime between releases 0.5 and 0.5.3.
-The official client suddenly stopped letting Handshake Initiate into the tunnel (maybe this is due to work on supporting its own nested tunnels), but after wrapping it in SOCKS, it stopped recognizing it and everything worked again.
+We tested SOCKS5 tunneling for both the Handshake Initiate/Response packets and all WireGuard tunnel packets.
+Both options effectively prevented blocking, but we ultimately chose the first option, as it provided better performance and was more resource-efficient.
+Among the unexpected outcomes, sending the Handshake Initiate through a SOCKS5 proxy “fixed” the ability to establish a nested WireGuard tunnel using the official WireGuard for Windows as an external tunnel and the Wiresock VPN Client as an internal one.
+This functionality was “broken” at some point between releases 0.5 and 0.5.3, as the official client suddenly stopped allowing the Handshake Initiate into the tunnel (perhaps due to work on supporting its own nested tunnels).
+However, after wrapping it in SOCKS, it stopped recognizing it, and everything started working again.

-I also wanted to note that it is not very difficult to make a dedicated Windows application using Windows Packet Filter for the official WireGuard client, which will intercept outgoing Handshake Initiate and send them via SOCKS5.
-If this is in demand, then I will try to find time for implementation.
+I would like to mention that it is relatively straightforward to create a specialized Windows application using Windows Packet Filter for the official WireGuard client, which will intercept outgoing Handshake Initiate packets and send them through SOCKS5.
+If there is interest, I will try to allocate time for its implementation.